-As a relatively young university, the financial needs of our students exceeds the endowment funds many of our peer institutions enjoy.
+As a relatively young university, the financial needs of our students exceed the endowment funds many of our peer institutions enjoy.
 We depend upon your help to invest in our students to provide life-changing educational opportunities and measurable outcomes that produce successful graduates.

 Monmouth University offers two types of scholarship funding vehicles, annual and permanently endowed.